JacobCH93/CV/README.md

 As a coder of any kind you need to think outside of the box.
 I think in ways that focus on the solution and then lay out the steps to achieve it.

 #### Enthusiasm
 You will very rarely catch me without a smile on my face.
 I want to learn.
 I want to push.
-And I want everyone to feel like they have achived something by the end of the day.
+And I want everyone to feel like they have achieved something by the end of the day.

-#### Interpesonal Management
+#### Interpersonal Management
-I have 4 years expience managing people.
-I would solve any problem given by the satff efficiently and affectivly.
-This ensured a safe and happy and work environment and produced healthy profits for the company.
-Always invest in staff members, no matter how small their roll.
+I have 4 years experience managing people.
+I would solve any problem given by the saff efficiently and effectivly.
+This ensured a safe and happy work environment and produced healthy profits for the company.
+Always invest in staff members, no matter how small their role.

 #### Stock Control
-By the end of my fouth year managing I had moved to a large club/bar with a 1000 people capacity.
-It was my respsibility to order in the stock and keep track of around £30,000 cost price alcohol.
+By the end of my fourth year managing I had moved to a large club/bar with a 1000 people capacity.
+It was my responsibility to order in the stock and keep track of around £30,000 cost price alcohol.
 Where there were shortfalls and surpluses I would need to find the reason and correct it for the following week.

 #### Work Mentality
 Of course I like my down time.
 But I confess I am a bit of a workaholic.
 From 120 hour weeks to 3 jobs at once, I never back down from a challenge and only finish when the job is done.